Phoenix-Genius/walletWatcher/README.md

 	- bash
 	- npm run start -- 0xYourAddress --timeout=12000

-Watch a wallet and email on ~$0.1 changes
+Watch wallets and email on ~$0.1 changes
 - Configure SMTP (env or defaults):
 	- .env keys: SMTP_HOST, SMTP_PORT, SMTP_SECURE, SMTP_USER, SMTP_PASS, EMAIL_TO, EMAIL_FROM
-- Run daemon watcher (single address):
+- Run daemon watcher (single or multiple addresses):
 	- bash
 	- npm run watch -- 0xYourAddress --usdDelta=0.1 --interval=30000 --only=eth,polygon,bsc
+	- npm run watch -- 0xAddr1 0xAddr2 0xAddr3 --usdDelta=0.1 --interval=30000
+	- Or place addresses in a file named `wallet-addresses` (one per line) and just run:
+	- npm run watch -- --usdDelta=0.1 --interval=30000
+	- Use a custom file name with --file=addresses.txt
 	- Omit --only to watch all configured networks.

 Watch multiple wallets
+- Place one address per line in `wallet-addresses` (default file name) or pass a custom file via `--file=...`.
-- Pass multiple addresses positionally:
+- You can also pass multiple addresses positionally.
-	- bash
-	- npm run watch -- 0xAddr1 0xAddr2 0xAddr3 --usdDelta=0.1 --interval=30000
-- Or provide a file with one address per line:
-	- bash
-	- npm run watch -- --file=addresses.txt --usdDelta=0.1 --interval=30000
-- Optional: run a single iteration for a quick check (no loop):
-	- bash
-	- npm run watch -- 0xAddr1 0xAddr2 --once
+- The watcher maintains per-wallet state and emails per-wallet when the delta threshold is crossed.

 Watcher details
 - Polling: yes.
 Default interval 30000 ms. Change with --interval=MS.
 - Threshold: default ~$0.1 stablecoin delta; change with --usdDelta.
 - Stablecoins used: USDT, USDC (decimal‑aware formatting and math).
-- Transfer details: Emails include recent ERC‑20 transfers (IN/OUT, amount, counterparty, timestamp, tx) since last tick with a safe confirmation buffer.
 - Anti‑noise protections:
 	- Sums balances using integer micro‑USD (no float drift)
 	- Confirmation recheck before emailing